gurpreet-fe/logicnama-ui/src/content/fallacies/special-pleading.md

 ---
 title: 'Special Pleading'
-description: 'You moved the goalposts or made up an exception when your claim was shown to be false.'
+description: 'You moved the goalposts or made up an exception when your claim was shown to be false'

 ---